akashsonowal/optimal-portfolio-construction/README.md

 ## Objective:

-To determine Overpriced and Underpriced Stocks in NSE top 100 companies and constructing a optimal Markowitz portfolio.
+To determine overpriced and underpriced stocks in NSE top 100 companies and constructing a optimal Markowitz portfolio.

 ## Approach: